-Once you’ve secured a contractor and have finalized design plans, the next part of the home building timeline is to start digging in the dirt.
-The construction crews will haul equipment to the site and begin a phase of steps as they prepare the property for construction.
+Once you’ve secured a builder and finalized your design plans, the next part of the home-building timeline is to start digging in the dirt.
+Your builder will prepare your lot for construction.
+Crews will haul equipment to the site and begin a phase of steps as they prepare the property for construction.
 Here are a few of the site preparation steps:

 Construction crews will clear any trees, shrubs, or debris from the site.
 In addition, they will level the property and place markers for gas, water, electrical, and plumbing lines.